 First, a technician will cleanse the skin.

 The peel is applied and allowed to sit for a few minutes on the skin.
-The skin is then cleansed to remove residual solution.
+The skin is then cleaned to remove residual solution.

 A full, diamond head microdermabrasion treatment is performed removing dead skin cells and small bumps, leaving the skin soft and smooth.